AppTapp/Installer-3/README.md

 ### Future Development

 Installer 3 is being further developed by AppTapp & members of the Legacy Jailbreak community for iPhone OS 1.
 There are no plans to update Installer 3 past iPhoneOS 1.
 For iPhoneOS 2, see the upcoming Installer 4 source code.
 See /r/LegacyJailbreak & https://discord.gg/4qec5AV

-### Changelog

-See the file CHANGELOG.md for all changes made from version 3.0 to the currently in development 3.1.3 beta.

-### License

-The Installer 3 source code is being released under the MIT license.
-See the LICENSE file for more information.